ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 ### Use case
 Let’s say you work for a company selling online articles - like Amazon.
 You are currently working on the backend, more specifically on the checkout part.
-You may have built an Article class looking like :
+You have built an Article class looking like:

 ![bad implementation](./badImpl_articleClass.png)